-Traditionally one serves these dal puri with rice kheer for breakfast.
+Traditionally, one serves these dal puris with rice kheer for breakfast.
 Since I was planning on making a thali I decided to make these Bihari Aloo Bhujia and chana masala made in Bihari style.
 I remembered the Aloo Bhujia my colleague used to get for us.

 Talking about stuffed pooris, there are many different stuffed pooris that I have already shared.
 With the AtoZ Indian Pooris, I had checked on so many recipes as well.
-However, my best pick would always be the Radhaballabhi, a deep fried Bengali Poori stuffed with spiced urad dal.
-I have a huge collection of stuffed pooris, so reading about newer version still amazes me.
+However, my best pick would always be the Radhaballabhi, a deep-fried Bengali Poori stuffed with spiced urad dal.
+I have a huge collection of stuffed pooris, so reading about the newer version still amazes me.

-When I set out to make, I landed in here to read about this Chana Dal Puri prepared in Bihari Style.
-As always I don’t remember for what or when I end up with a recipe, however made note that I would do it for this theme.
-I was skitical about only serving it with Kheer as its not a combination even I would like.
-I then searched to for other ones.
-Thats when I remembered the Aloo Bhujia and I was serving it for Sunday Brunch, I decided I would also checkout the chana masala way.
+When I set out to make it, I landed here to read about this Chana Dal Puri prepared in Bihari Style.
+As always I don't remember for what or when I end up with a recipe, however made a note that I would do it for this theme.
+I was skeptical about only serving it with Kheer as it's not a combination even I would like.
+I then searched for other ones.
+That's when I remembered the Aloo Bhujia and I was serving it for Sunday Brunch, I decided I would also check out the chana masala way.

 The whole meal was so delicious and we enjoyed the brunch complete with the Chawal Ki Kheer.
-I wanted something contrast to serve and felt the Pomegranate Juice will be colourful
+I wanted something to contrast to serving and felt the Pomegranate Juice will be colourful

 Thalis & Platters

 Week 1 - Platters for Elders

 Week 2 - Thalis featuring Non Veg Regional Cuisines - Non Veg Thali

 Chicken Donne Biryani - Non Veg Thali 1 for Day 1